-fo o o o o o o o o o o o o o o o baa a a a foooooooooooobaaaaaaaaaaaaaaaaaaaaaaaaa fo o o o o o o o o o o o o o baa a a a a foooooooooooobaaaaaaaaaaaaaaaaaaaaaaaaa fo o o o o o o o o o o o o o o baa a a a foooooooooooobaaaaaaaaaaaaaaaaaaaaaaaaa foooooooooooobaaaaaaaaaaaaaaaaaaaaaaaaa foooooooooooobaaaaaaaaaaaaaaaaaaaaaaaaa where starting from the second line the indent is 3.
+fo o o o o o o o o o o o o o o o baa a a a fo o o o o o o o o o o o o o o o baa a a a fo o o o o o o o o o o o o o baa a a a a foooooooooooobaaaaaaaaaaaaaaaaaaaaaaaaa fo o o o o o o o o o o o o o baa a a a a foooooooooooobaaaaaaaaaaaaaaaaaaaaaaaaa foooooooooooooooooooooooooooooooooooooo foooooooooobaaaaaaaaaaaaaaaaaaaaaaaaaaa where starting from the second line the indent is 3.
 If you want that every line starts with the same indent, you can use the function indent as follows:

 Here the layout of test\str is much more pleasing to the eye.
 The 0 in blk stands for no indentation of the printed string.
-You can increase the indentation and obtain let val ptrs = map Pretty.str (space_explode " " test_str) in pprint (Pretty .indent 10 (Pretty.blk (0, Pretty.breaks ptrs))) end fooo oooooooooobaaaaaaaaaaaaaa foooooooooooobaaaaaaaaaaaaaaaaaaaaaaaaa fooo ooooooooooobaaaaaaaaaaaaaa foooooooooooobaaaaaaaaaaaaaaaaaaaaaaaaa fooo ooooooooooobaaaaaaaaaaaaaa foooooooooooobaaaaaaaaaaaaaaaaaaaaaaaaa fooo oooooooooobaaaaaaaaaaaaaa foooooooooooobaaaaaaaaaaaaaaaaaaaaaaaaa where upto generates a list of integers.
-You can print out this list as a "set", that means enclosed inside "{" and "}", and separated by commas using the function enum.
-For example
+You can increase the indentation and obtain

+let

+val ptrs = map Pretty.str (space_explode " " test_str)

+in

+pprint (Pretty.indent 10 (Pretty.blk (0, Pretty.breaks ptrs)))

+end

+foooooooooooooooooooooooooooooooooooo

 If you want to print out a list of items separated by commas and have the linebreaks handled properly, you can use the function commas.
+For example where upto generates a list of integers.
+You can print out this list as an "set", that means enclosed inside "{" and "}", and separated by commas using the function enum.
 For example